 \subsection{Idealized models of magnetoconvection with an imposed vertical field}

 In the past decades, theoretical studies of magnetoconvection in a strong, vertically oriented magnetic field have gone a long way, starting from nonlinear extensions of the classic linear stability analysis of \cite{Chandrasekhar:book}.
-In the past decades, these studies have proceeded through the modelling of convecting magnetized Boussinesq and anelastic fluids in 2 and 3 dimensions to modelling 3D compressible magnetoconvection in a polytropically stratified atmosphere (\citealp{Weiss+:3Dcompr}, \citeyear{Weiss+:fluxsep}).
-One important realization in these studies was that the spatial separation of strongly magnetized, non-convecting plasma from weakly magnetized, convective flows admits overturning convection to take place also in situations where linear theory would predict convective stability or overstability.
+These studies have proceeded through the modelling of convecting magnetized Boussinesq and anelastic fluids in two and three dimensions to modelling 3D compressible magnetoconvection in a polytropically stratified atmosphere (\citealp{Weiss+:3Dcompr}, \citeyear{Weiss+:fluxsep}).
+One important realization in these studies was that the spatial separation, a mechanism that separates strongly magnetized non-convecting plasma from weakly magnetized convective flows, allows for overturning convection to also take place in situations where linear theory would predict convective stability or overstability.

-As the field strength is decreased starting from a value high enough to completely suppress motions, convection first sets in in the form of narrow, needle-like vertical convective columns.
-The horizontal scale of these structures is small compared to the natural scale of nonmagnetized convection in the same layer, so this stage is usually referred to as ``small scale convection'' (SSC).
+As the field strength is decreased from a value high enough to completely suppress motions, convection first sets in in the form of narrow, needle-like vertical convective columns.
+The horizontal scale of these structures is smaller than the natural scale of unmagnetized convection in the same layer, so this stage is usually referred to as ``small-scale convection'' (SSC).
 While these convective columns can even exist as solitary ``convecton'' solutions (\citealp{Blanchflower:convecton2D}; \citealp{Blanchflower+:convecton3D}; \citealp{Houghton+:convecton}), they typically appear in large numbers.
 The ``convectons'' of earlier Boussinesq models (\citealp{Blanchflower:convecton2D}; \citealp{Blanchflower+:convecton3D}) are vertically elongated convective cells, with upflows and adjacent downflows embedded in stagnant fluid.
-In later compressible experiments (\citealp{Weiss+:3Dcompr}; \citealp{Houghton+:convecton}), however, SSC takes the form of isolated, convective upflow plumes, their mass flux being compensated by a slow, uniform sinking motion in the surrounding magnetized fluid.
-The plumes are persistent and immobile, though for weaker imposed field they pulsate irregularly.
+In later compressible experiments (\citealp{Weiss+:3Dcompr}; \citealp{Houghton+:convecton}), however, SSC takes the form of isolated, convective upflow plumes, their mass flux being compensated for by a slow, uniform sinking motion in the surrounding magnetized fluid.
+The plumes are persistent and immobile, though they pulsate irregularly for a weaker imposed field .